ENVIRONMENTAL

 MUD CRABS

-The overall score for Mud crabs in the 2023 Gladstone Harbour Report Card was 0.51 resulting in a satisfactory (C) grade.
-These results are an improvement from the previous year, 0.39 and poor grade (D) and are due to an increase in sex ratio scores and very low prevalence of rust spot lesions (corresponding to high scores).
+The overall score for Mud crabs in the 2024 Gladstone Harbour Report Card was 0.46 resulting in a decline to a poor (D) grade.
+These results are due to a decrease in sex ratio scores and very low prevalence of rust spot lesions (corresponding to high scores).

-The harbour score for abundance was very low (0.13) and graded very poor (E), the lowest observed since GHHP monitoring began.
-Five zones – Graham Creek, Calliope Estuary, Inner Harbour, Auckland Creek and Rodds Bay – received the lowest possible scores (0.00) and very poor (E) grades.
+The harbour score for abundance was low (0.32) and graded poor (D), an improvement from the very poor (E) grade in 2023.
+The Narrows and Boat Creek received very high scores (0.88-1.00) and very good grades for abundance.
+However, five zones – Graham Creek, Calliope Estuary, Inner Harbour, Auckland Inlet and Rodds Bay – received very low scores (0.00-0.21) and very poor (E) grades.
 Caution is required when interpreting abundance scores as catch per effort data can be highly variable.